There are some steps that you can take to ensure you are healthy at the time of conception and throughout your pregnancy.

 2. Eat enough nutrients for two

 Eat enough nutrients for two, but that doesn’t mean loading up on empty calories.
 Make sure that every mouthful you eat is crammed with nutrients for you and your growing baby.
-In order to gain the expected 25-35 pounds during your pregnancy you will only need to consume an additional 300 calories a day.
+In order to gain the expected 10 to 12kg during your pregnancy you will only need to consume an additional 300 calories a day.
 Avoid refined and processed foods, instead choosing from a wide range of “whole foods”.
 Fresh fruits and vegetables provide antioxidant nutrients and folate; wholegrains, nuts and seeds are a good source of minerals, zinc and B nutrients.
 Complex carbohydrates from wholegrain bread, cereals, rice and starchy vegetables will give you much needed energy.
 Meet your increased protein requirements by eating more fish (but not large fish like tuna as they are more likely to be contaminated with mercury), chicken, red meat (for additional iron), eggs and low-fat dairy products.
 Supplementing with a multivitamin and mineral formula designed for pregnancy will help you meet your extra nutritional requirements.

 3. Banish drugs!

 During pregnancy (and in the months prior to conception) it is vital that you stay away from all potentially toxic drugs including cigarettes, alcohol, marijuana and other social drugs.
 Smoking puts your baby at significantly greater risk of a premature birth, low birthweight or stillbirth.
 After birth, babies of smokers are more at risk of asthma, respiratory infections and Sudden Infant Death Syndrome.
 Second-hand smoke is also dangerous so if your partner smokes, make sure that he never smokes in the house, car, or around you.

 4. On the subject of alcohol